hbctraining/Intro-to-ChIPseq/lessons/06_combine_chipQC_and_metrics.md

 RiP (also called FRiP) values will vary depending on the protein of interest:

  * A typical good quality TF with successful enrichment would exhibit a RiP around 5% or higher.
- * A good quality PolII would exhibit a RiP of 30% or higher.
+ * A good quality Pol2 would exhibit a RiP of 30% or higher.
- * There are also known examples of good datasets with FRiP < 1% (i.e. RNAPIII).
+ * There are also known examples of good datasets with RiP < 1% (i.e. RNAPIII).

 In our dataset, RiP percentages are higher for the Nanog replicates as compared to Pou5f1, with Pou5f1-rep2 being very low.
 This is perhaps an indication that the poor SSD scores for Nanog may not be predictive of poor quality.